 - Mix the milk and sugar and boil in a heavy saucepan over low heat.

 - Stir regularly to prevent sticking.
-When it has reduced to 1 1/2 cup remove from the heat and stir until it cools to room temperature.
+When it has reduced to enough that it becomes very thick (up to 40 mins), remove from the heat and stir until it cools to room temperature.

 - Serve chilled.